Why SaaS companies need to invest in branding early

 Why a SaaS website is different from other B2B websites

-This means the standards for SaaS websites are exceptionally high, and the cost of underperformance is direct and measurable: higher bounce rates, lower conversion on paid media, longer sales cycles, and reduced investor confidence.
+This means the standards for SaaS websites are exceptionally high, and the cost of underperformance is direct and measurable, resulting in higher bounce rates, lower conversion on paid media, longer sales cycles, and reduced investor confidence.

 What should be defined before building a SaaS website?